-The roles and responsibilities of a 3D visual artist is quite interesting and challenging.
+The roles and responsibilities of a 3D visual artist are quite exciting and challenging.
 They need to be on their toes creating visually alluring artworks that are realistic.
-3D modelling services includes creating photorealistic models for the clients.
+3D modeling services include creating photorealistic models for the clients.

-Although this sounds interesting, 3D modelling has a lot of behind the scenes tasks to be fulfilled.
+Although this sounds interesting, 3D modeling has a lot of behind the scenes tasks to be fulfilled.
 A 3D architectural engineer has to fulfill the following roles and responsibilities:

-The first and foremost responsibility of the designer of a person who creates 3d photorealistic models is to actually understand the brief.
-If the brief is understood well, half the job is done.
-But it also has a lot of grey area as there is a huge possibility of misunderstandings happening at this stage.
-Most designers usually ask for a hand drawing or a sketch to actually get the brief idea.
+The first and foremost responsibility of the designer of a person who creates 3d photorealistic models is to understand the brief.
+If the summary is understood well, half the job is done.
+But it also has a lot of a grey area as there is a vast possibility of misunderstandings happening at this stage.
+Most designers usually ask for a hand drawing or a sketch to get the brief idea.

 Once the brief is clear, the next step for creating 3D photorealistic renders is to collect the design requirements and constructions.
-One needs to determine what kind of a job this is, whether one is creating a whole new project or needs to carry on only a few alterations and repairs.
+One needs to determine what kind of a job this is, whether one is building a whole new projector needs to carry on only a few alterations and repairs.

 The next stage is to prepare drawings and drafts.
 These designs are then sent to the management for reviews and approvals.
-Once you receive the approvals, you need to provide details like the estimated time, cost, machineries, or any special requirements required to make the project see the light of the day.
+Once you receive the endorsements, you need to provide details like the estimated time, cost, machinery, or any special requirements required to make the project see the light of the day.
 This is sent to the client for approvals.